-- 1.1 The Community Infrastructure Levy (CIL) is a levy that allows local authorities to raise funds from new development towards local infrastructure.
+1.1 The Community Infrastructure Levy (CIL) is a levy that allows local authorities to raise funds from new development towards local infrastructure.
 CIL will supplement rather than replace other sources of funding and will be used alongside a range of other funding sources to continue to invest in infrastructure projects that are required to facilitate and accommodate development in the borough and deliver the adopted Local Plan.
-Information on how the Council proposes to spend CIL can be found in Part 12 of this guidance. - 1.2 CIL is a set charge based on square metres of proposed development at the rates proposed it is non-negotiable but there are certain provisions that may affect the amount off CIL has to be paid, such as whether there is Affordable Housing, if the unit is a self-build housing or if a development operated by a charity.
+Information on how the Council proposes to spend CIL can be found in Part 12 of this guidance.

+12 CIL is a set charge based on square metres of proposed development at the rates proposed - it is non-negotiable but there are certain provisions that may affect the amount off CIL has to be paid, such as whether there is Affordable Housing, if the unit is a self-build housing or if a development operated by a charity.

-Why does the Council propose to operate a CIL?
+Why has the Council introduced a CIL?

-- 1.3 New development will have an impact on the local infrastructure within the Borough.
-CIL income will assist the funding of the necessary infrastructure that the Council, local community/neighbourhoods need. - 1.4 The implementation of a CIL will also have other benefits.
-It will provide developers with more certainty up front.
-They will know how much they will need to contribute before they submit a planning application and can factor this in the formulation of development proposals. - 1.5 CIL will also provide local communities with greater transparency and understanding of the planning process by seeing how new development is contributing to their community/ward through publication of an 'Annual Funding Statement'.
+1.3 New development will have an impact on the local infrastructure within the Borough.
+CIL income will assist the funding of the necessary infrastructure that the Council, local community/neighbourhoods need.

+1.4 The implementation of a CIL also has other benefits.
+It provides developers with more certainty up front.
+They know how much they will need to contribute before they submit a planning application and can factor this in the formulation of development proposals.

+15 CIL will also provide local communities with greater transparency and understanding of the planning process by seeing how new development is contributing to their community/ward through publication of an 'Annual Funding Statement'.
 A set proportion of CIL will also be required to be spent in direct consultation with the Local Community where CIL Charging development has occurred - more guidance on this is set out in Pat 13 of this guidance